dotnet/AspNetCore.Docs/aspnet/web-forms/videos/building-35-applications/submit-and-postback.md

 uid: web-forms/videos/building-35-applications/submit-and-postback
 title: "Submit and Postback | Microsoft Docs"
 author: JoeStagner
-description: "This video will introduce you the what goes on &quot;under the covers&quot; when your ASP.NET application’s browser and server interact." ms.author: aspnetcontent
+description: "This video will introduce you the what goes on &quot;under the covers&quot; when your ASP.NET application's browser and server interact." ms.author: aspnetcontent
 manager: wpickett
 ms.date: 04/20/2009